-The regulations section usually contains the dos and don’ts of how you live in your flat.
-Some sample common regulations are below:
+The regulations section usually contains the things you should and should not do when living in your flat.
+Some examples of common regulations are set out below.

-If there is no such provision in the lease then the leaseholder would be entitled to lay wooden or laminate flooring.
-However, you need to make sure that you do not need to get your landlord’s permission before carrying out any alterations (consent for alterations.
-You also need to be sure this would not breach any nuisance clause in the lease.
+If your lease does not say that the floors must be carpeted, you can lay wooden or laminate flooring.
+However, you need to make sure that you do not need to get your landlord’s permission before carrying out any alterations (consent for alterations).
+You also need to make sure this would not break any nuisance clause in the lease.

-The lease may restrict the leaseholder from keeping pets or state that you need the landlord’s permission to do so.
+Your lease may restrict you from keeping pets or state that you need the landlord’s permission to do so.
 There are several common variations on this restriction.
-Some give the landlord discretion to revoke consent in the event that the pet causes a nuisance.
+Some allow the landlord to withdraw their permission if the pet causes a nuisance.

-Most leases have a clause regarding nuisance.
-This is to stop the leaseholder causing problems for other leaseholders in the building.
+Most leases have a clause relating to nuisance.
+This is to stop you from causing problems for other leaseholders in the building.

-More problematic are ground rent increases in accordance with a formula making it difficult to predict with certainty what future ground rent could be but leaving the door open to large increases.
-Some of these ground rents may increase in accordance with a recognisable and published formula such as the retail prices index.
-Of more concern is where the ground rent increases to a percentage of, say, open market value.
-Or doubling every 10 years or at more frequent intervals.
-The resulting annual ground rent may make it more difficult to sell or mortgage the property.
+Ground rents which increase in line with a set formula are more problematic, as it is difficult to predict with certainty what future ground rent could be and large increases are possible.
+Some of these ground rents may increase in line with a recognisable and published formula such as the retail prices index.
+More concerning is where, for example, the ground rent increases to a percentage of the open market value, or doubles every 10 years (or more frequently).
+The resulting yearly ground rent may make it more difficult to sell or mortgage the property.

-If you are considering buying a leasehold property with ground rent, you should insist that your solicitor or conveyancer (a professional who deals with the legal process involved in buying a property) draws to your attention the implications of any terms in the lease providing for ground rent increases over the life of the lease.
+If you are considering buying a leasehold property with ground rent, you should insist that your solicitor or conveyancer (a professional who deals with the legal process involved in buying a property) draws to your attention the implications of any terms in the lease which allow the ground rent to increase over the life of the lease.

-A fee payable under a term of a residential lease on certain events such as resale or sub-letting.
+Event fees are paid under residential leases if certain events happen (for example, the property is sold or sublet).
 This is very common with retirement properties.
-Event fees may be referred to by a variety of names including exit fees, transfer fees, deferred management fees, contingency fees and selling service fees.
+Event fees may be given a variety of names in your lease, including exit fees, transfer fees, deferred management fees, contingency fees and selling service fees.

 Research has shown that:

-- They can be hidden in complex leases;
+- these fees can be hidden in complex leases;

-- the fee may be triggered unexpectedly e.g. when a leaseholders spouse or carer moves into the property;
+- they may be triggered unexpectedly, for example, if your partner or carer moves into the property;

-- the fees are often disclosed too late in the process for a prospective purchaser to take the fee into account; and
+- they are often revealed too far into the process of selling a property for the buyer to take them into account; and

-Some event fees may be applied towards the sinking fund of a development or used to ensure that service charges are not too expensive.
-A distinction should be made between such fees and those not linked to any benefit or service provided by the landlord and are purely for the landlord’s profit.
+Some event fees may be used towards the sinking fund (see below) of a development or to make sure that service charges are not too expensive.
+Your lease should make a distinction between those fees and any fees which are not linked to a benefit or service provided by the landlord and so are purely for the landlord’s profit.

-If you are considering buying a leasehold property, particularly in a retirement development, then make a point of raising with your solicitor/conveyancer if there are implications of any terms in the lease which allow an event fee or exit fee to be charged.
+If you are considering buying a leasehold property, particularly in a retirement development, you should ask your solicitor or conveyancer about the implications of any terms in the lease which allow an event fee or exit fee to be charged.

-: Describes a payment the lessee makes under the terms of the lease towards the landlord’s costs in operating/maintaining the building.
-For example the costs of building insurance, lift maintenance, cleaning common areas, repairing the roof or redecorating the outside of the building and others.
+These are payments you make under the terms of the lease towards the landlord’s costs of running and maintaining the building, for example, the costs of arranging building insurance, maintaining the lift, cleaning the shared areas, repairing the roof or redecorating the outside of the building.

-Example text you might see in your lease: ‘pay the lessor a fair and reasonable proportion of the costs and expenses incurred by the lessor in the performance of the lessor’s covenants herein contained…’
+Example text you might see in your lease: ‘pay the lessor a fair and reasonable proportion of the costs and expenses incurred by the lessor in the performance of the lessor’s covenants herein contained…’.

 - Summaries of rights and obligations – Service Charges (England)